openshift-service-mesh/sail-operator/docs/ossm/cert-manager/README.md

 The cert-manager tool ensures the certificates are valid and up-to-date by attempting to renew certificates at a configured time before they expire.

-For Istio users, cert-manager also provides integration with istio-csr, which is a certificate authority (CA) server that handles certificate signing requests (CSR) from Istio proxies.
-The server then delegates signing to cert-manager, which forwards CSRs to the configured CA server.
+For Istio users, cert-manager provides integration with Istio through an external agent called istio-csr. istio-csr handles certificate signing requests (CSR) from Istio proxies and the controlplane by verifying the identity of the workload and then creating a CSR through cert-manager for the workload. cert-manager then creates a CSR to the configured CA Issuer which then signs the certificate.

 > [!NOTE]
 > Red Hat provides support for integrating with istio-csr and cert-manager.
 Red Hat does not provide direct support for the istio-csr or the community cert-manager components.
 The use of community cert-manager shown here is for demonstration purposes only.